Claim Emergencies

 File a Police Report (if applicable)

-Report crimes like vandalism or theft must be reported to the police.
-This is a policy requirement.
-Obtain the police case reference number and a copy of the police report
+Crimes like vandalism or theft must be reported to the police.
+Obtain the police case reference number and a copy of the police report.

 Contact Your Insurance Broker Or Insurer